jmontaldo/AudioMixerJs/readme.md

 *Features*

-->Solo button: Mutes all the channels except for the one selected.
+Solo button: Mutes all the channels except for the one selected.

-->Mute button: Mute the selected channel.
+Mute button: Mute the selected channel.

-->EQ: Amplifies or decrease some range of frecuencies (low and high range uses a shelving type EQ, Mid ->frecuencies uses a bell type EQ).
+EQ: Amplifies or decrease some range of frecuencies (low and high range uses a shelving type EQ, Mid frecuencies uses a bell type EQ).

-->Volumen fader: Increase or decrease the volumen of the selected channel.
+Volumen fader: Increase or decrease the volumen of the selected channel.

-->VuMeter: Indicates the signal level of the mix.
+VuMeter: Indicates the signal level of the mix.